Mohammad-R-N/Shop-Project/README.md

 this is a web appliacation that both, manager of the cafe and cusomer can use it which is so optimized because it is one application but it can be used for all users ☺️.

-This means that customers are able to see the menu of the cafe and order directly through their phones📲.
+This means that customers are able to see the menu of the cafe and order directly through their phones 📲.

 👨👩 Manager and Staff can have access 🔑 to see their sales, change the manu and availablity of a produt, the customer's order 🛒 and do all the things a manager and staff needs to do.

 ## Setup